sameerkhoja/100-days-of-code/log.md

 **Thoughts:** Getting more used to the way React works, documentation has been the best way to learn!

 **Link to work:** [Todo App](https://github.com/sameerkhoja/backbone-todo-app)

+### Day 4: January 6, 2017

+**Today's Progress**: Went super in-depth into GraphQL, learned and used express-graphql and graphiql

+**Thoughts:** GraphQL is AMAZING and much easier/more efficient than an API call.
+With only one endpoint, the client has all the say in how it wants its JSON to look like, rather than being forced to parse whatever the API gives.

+### Day 5: January 5, 2017

+**Today's Progress**: Learned more GraphQL as it applies to database queries, learned how to use with SQL and MongoDB.
+Also learned what Promises are and why they're used.

+**Thoughts:** Promises make a lot of sense when I looked into it, and as I do this I'm learning more about JS as a language works.